SimplyEdit/simplycode/README.md

 Changes the app State.
 Is triggered by code (usually a command or a  route).

+### Shortcuts
+Is a component that is triggered by a user action when pressing the keyboard.
+Usually triggered in the DOM.
+Can access DOM elements, is aware of a DOM structure.
+Can show UI notifications.
+Makes use of Actions to change editor State.

 ### Commands
 Is a component that is triggered by a user action.
 Usually triggered in the DOM, for example a user clicking a button.
 Can access DOM elements, is aware of a DOM structure.